IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 * Recoverable database are created using the log options(UNDO or ALL) parameter.
 When the database is created with the UNDO or ALL option, the document level locks (exclusive or CRE shared locks) are held for the duration of the transaction and only released after a successful commit or abort.
 A transaction is started and assigned a unit of work (UOW) id when the first update is made to any EzNoSQL database under the current task.
 The transaction can then be explicitly committed or backed out by the application via the EzNoSQL APIs.
 Following a commit or abort, the next update will start a new transaction id.

 For recoverable databases, an optional autocommit can be requested by the application at open/connection time.
 The autocommit option will generate a commit after every update.
 Autocommit is active by default at open time, however, the option can be switched on or off at any time while the task is connected to the database.
-Note that frequent committing can cause additional overhead when updating the database, while in-frequent commiting can cause record lock contention with other sharers of the database.
+Note that frequent commits can cause additional overhead when updating the database, while in-frequent commits can cause record lock contention with other sharers of the database.

 If the task ends normally without a commit for the last transaction, an implicit commit will be issued by EzNoSQL.
 If the task ends abnormally without a commit following the last transaction, an implicit backed out will be issue by EzNoSQL.
 Transactions which fail to abort will be shunted, and the locks owned by the transaction will be retained until the issue preventing the abort is resolved.
 Using the log options ALL parameter adds forward recovery logging for the database and requires a forward recovery log to be assigned to the database.